vilmakankaanpaa/2022-lemurlounge/README.md

 (to ensure the audio is playing correctly), and logs details into a spreadsheet.

 This version of the device is running completely offline because the internet connection in the zoo was not sufficient.
+Previous releases use Google Drive and Sheets API.

 ![](/images/lemurlounge.jpg)